juliaolivieri/EMGT_162_2025/lab9.md

 10. Use `sns.relplot()` to make a plot with this data.
 You can use additional arguments to try to make as interesting/informative of a plot as possible.

+11. What can you learn from the plot you created?

-11. Use `sns.catplot()` to make a plot with this data.
+12. Use `sns.catplot()` to make a plot with this data.
 You can use additional arguments to try to make as interesting/informative of a plot as possible.

+13. What can you learn from the plot you created?